 Prior to that, she built the first communications department at Foley & Lardner, including handling the communications strategy for numerous office acquisitions, and managed consumer and healthcare accounts at Edelman Public Relations.

-In 2006, Jocelyn founded the Legal & Professional Services Council, which she has grown to a 500-member 501(c)(6) organization known in the legal marketing community as the source for high-quality programming on best practices in business development, marketing and communications.
-In 2017, she launched LPSC NextGen with content geared towards those early in their legal and professional services marketing careers.
+In 2006, Jocelyn founded Legal & Professional Services Council, a nonprofit trade group known throughout the legal marketing community as the source for high-quality programming on law firm business development, marketing and communications.
+Over the course of 15 years, she grew LPSC to more than 600 members across the country and advanced the professional development of more than 5,000 people through 100+ events.

 In 2018, she was named to the Chicago Business Journal’s Women of Influence list and selected to join the Goldman Sachs 10,000 Small Businesses program.
 She graduated from Miami University of Ohio with a Bachelor of Philosophy and a focus in Integrated Marketing Communications.